daniel-sc/xliff-simple-merge/README.md

 # XLIFF Simple Merge

-This program automates the merging of XLIFF 2.0 files.
+This program automates the merging of XLIFF files (version 1.2 and 2.0).
 New translations from the input file (e.g. "messages.xlf") are merged into the destination file (e.g "messages.fr-FR.xlf"), while keeping exising translations intact.
 Removed translations will be removed in the input file.